dmd-program/dmd-100/topics/design_blocks.md

 On page 172 in Victor Papanek's *Design for the Real World, Human Ecology and Social  Change*, he lists eight methods to eliminate blocks:

 >Our job then becomes one of establishing methods of doing away with these blocks.
-Although it is difficult to make a definitive list, since there is enourmous overlap between different methods, I shall list eight:
+Although it is difficult to make a definitive list, since there is enormous overlap between different methods, I shall list eight:

 >1.
 Brainstorming
 2. Synectics